hamzaadnan/Website-Candidate/_pages/about.md

 - Generative AI
 - AI for social good (especially in remote sensing domains)

-I am currently a research assistant at the Center for [Urban Informatics, Technology, and Policy](https://city.lums.edu.pk/)
+I am currently a research assistant at the [Center for Urban Informatics, Technology, and Policy](https://city.lums.edu.pk/) (CITY).

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.